Seirdy/seirdy.one/content/posts/website-best-practices.md

 This is especially concerning on my website, where I tend to hyperlink peoples' names (a common practice on the IndieWeb): making names possessive with an "apostrophe + s" creates pronunciation issues.
 "Seirdy's Home" could be read as "Seirdy.
 Link.
 S. Home" if the word "Seirdy" is a hyperlink.

 A workaround is to use the "text" ARIA role to remove the semantics of elements.
+This workaround doesn't work in certain screen readers, including Orca, so don't count on it.

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote itemprop="text">